-Since 1953, the North Museum of Nature and Science has been Lancaster’s place to discover science, nature, and cultures–from a turtle’s webbed feet to the dirty chunks of ice that form a comet.
-For generations of Lancastrians, a visit to the North Museum has sparked their curiosity, leading to a journey of lifelong learning.
+Since 1953, the North Museum of Nature and Science has been Lancaster’s place to discover science, nature, and history.
+Remodeled in 2015, the museum offers an engaging Explore Nature Gallery, Live Animal Room, Dinosaur Gallery, state of the art planetarium and more!
+Visitors who have grown up coming to the North Museum will remember our extensive collections of fossils, rocks, minerals, and birds.
+For generations, a visit to the North Museum has sparked their curiosity, leading to a journey of lifelong learning.

 The Museum was founded in 1953 by Franklin & Marshall College.
 Named for Lancaster businessman Hugh M. North, whose estate funded the building’s construction, the North Museum quickly became a destination in the community for introducing children to the natural world.
 Over time, dedicated staff and volunteers were among the earliest museum professionals to embrace a philosophy of public science education.